cardinalitypuzzles/cardboard/new-hunt-setup.md

 * `GOOGLE_DRIVE_HUNT_FOLDER_ID`
 * `GOOGLE_SHEETS_TEMPLATE_FILE_ID`

 You should also have created a Slack workspace for the puzzlehunt.
-If you are reusing an existing workspace, make sure to delete all channels to avoid conflicts with puzzles in the new hunt.
-You should set
+Make sure you've set the following environment variable accordingly:

 ```
 SLACK_BASE_URL=https://<your-slack-workspace>.slack.com
 ```

+If you are reusing an existing workspace, make sure to delete all channels to avoid conflicts with puzzles in the new hunt.
+You can use [`slack.py`](https://github.com/santiagobasulto/slack.py) to easily delete channels.

 You should now be able to login to your Small Board deployment, create a new hunt, and start adding puzzles.
 In case the hunt id of the newly created hunt is not `1`, update `ACTIVE_HUNT_ID` to the new hunt id (check the database).